How to set up an email campaign

 - Mail 1 is configured to be sent one hour after a contact is registered to the campaign, specifically at 7 pm, and on a Sunday only

-- The third mail will be sent on Friday, 07/01, at 8 am, because it is only at this time that all the conditions set up will be fulfilled (the 3 conditions)
+- The third email on Friday, Jan 07 at 8:00 am, since only at this time all conditions are met (the 3 conditions)

-- The fifth mail will be sent on Saturday, 15/01, at 6 am because on 14/01, the condition of 15 hours after the fourth mail will not be fulfilled yet at 6 am
+- The fifth email on Wednesday, Jan 15 at 6:00 am, because on Jan 14 at 6:00 am the condition of 15 hours after the fourth email will not yet be met

 Conclusion: for an email from a campaign to be sent, it is imperative that all conditions are met.

-(We recommend avoiding setting up several delays at the same time, to avoid confusing yourself)
+(We recommend avoiding setting up several delays at the same time, to avoid confusion)

-- The order of emails in a campaign is from top to bottom and not the other way around; therefore, if an email is at the top, it means that it will be sent first, except for new emails you have created for your campaign.
+- The order of emails in a campaign is sequentially from top to bottom; therefore, if an email is at the top, it means that it will be sent first, except for new emails you have created for your campaign.
 Indeed, when adding a new email to a campaign and it is not activated (it remains grayed out), it appears at the top of the list of emails in the campaign because it has not yet been activated and therefore configured to be sent.

-- When you add a new email to your email campaign, if it is configured to be in the first position or in the middle, it should be noted that it will only be sent to contacts who have not yet reached that step.
+- When you add a new email to your email campaign, if it is configured to be in the first position or in the middle, please note that it will only be sent to contacts who have not yet reached that step.
 Contacts who have already passed that step will not receive it.